KemboiK/The-Tech-Hut-Two/README.md

 1.Description
  --------------
-This program takes brackets as input and validates if each bracket has an appropriate closing bracket.
+This program takes brackets as input and validates if each bracket has an appropriate closing bracket to return true else false.

 2.Getting Started
  --------------